ravsahebdev/deepstyle-fashion-ui/README.md

 A modern fashion landing page built using HTML & CSS.

-This project was created while practicing advanced frontend layout techniques including CSS Grid, Flexbox, positioning, and modern fashion inspired UI structuring concepts.
+This project was created as part of Assignment 4 from Cohort 3.0 by Sheryians Coding School while practicing advanced frontend layout techniques including CSS Grid, Flexbox, positioning, and modern fashion inspired UI structuring concepts.

 ---